2012 Brazilian Grand Prix: Background

 Fernando Alonso needed to overcome a 13-point deficit to Sebastian Vettel.

 The 2012 Brazilian Grand Prix marked Michael Schumacher's final race before his second retirement and was also the last race for Bruno Senna, Vitaly Petrov, Timo Glock, Pedro de la Rosa, Narain Karthikeyan, and the HRT Formula 1 Team.
 HRT in their history did not score a point, and withdrew because of financial issues.

 Tyre supplier Pirelli provided teams with early prototypes of their compounds for the 2013 Formula One season during Friday practice for testing and review.
 Pirelli brought its silver-banded hard compound tyre as the harder "prime" tyre and the white-banded medium compound tyre as the softer option tyre, as opposed to 2011 Brazilian Grand Prix when they brought the medium and soft compound dry tyres.

+Championship permutations

 In order to become world champion for the third time, Sebastian Vettel needed to defend a 13-point advantage over Fernando Alonso, meaning the latter needed at least third place even if the former failed to score.
 Conversely, a fourth place was sufficient for Vettel even if Alonso won, and thus he was the odds-on favourite.